First-Order Phase Transition by XY Model of Particle Dynamics: Conclusion and Discussion

-In summary, a particle dynamics interpretation of the XY model is considered, in which the coordinates are assumed to be compact variables, appearing as angle-variables of the magnetic model.
-The present interpretation may be considered as a continuation of the agenda leading to the lattice formulation of gauge theories.
-Accordingly, the gauge fields in ordinary formulation are assumed to be compact angle-variables in lattice formulation \cite{lattice,kogut}, leading to the rich phase structure.
-In the present model it is clarified that the way of appearance of radius (volume) leads to a first order phase transition, similar to the one by the $PV$-diagrams of gas-liquid systems.
+In this note a particle dynamics interpretation of the XY-model is considered, in which the coordinates are assumed to be compact variables, appearing as angle-variables of the 1D XY-model.
+The present interpretation may be considered as a continuation of the agenda leading to the lattice formulation of gauge theories, in which the gauge fields are assumed to be compact angle-variables \cite{lattice,kogut}.
+Accordingly, this leads to the replacement of the action of the quadratic form $\frac{1}{4}\int \!
+F_{\mu\nu}^2$ by the cosine form $\frac{1}{2}\sum_P (1-\cos \Phi_P)$, with $\Phi_P$ as the field-flux inside the plaquette $P$.
+In the same way, here the quadratic form (\ref{02}) for action of a particle is replaced with (\ref{04}), leading to the mentioned phase structure.

+In the present interpretation it is clarified that the specific treatment of the dynamics on compact space in the 1D XY-model leads to a first order phase transition, similar to the $PV$-diagrams of gas-liquid systems.
+In fact there are examples originated from the 2D magnetic systems that may exhibit a phase transition of the first-order.
+In \cite{domany,blote} a power-form of the interaction-terms in 2D XY and Heisenberg models are considered, leading to a first-order phase transition for sufficiently large power being used.
+In the present case, however, the first-order phase transition is exhibited by the same power-one cosine-term of 1D XY-model due to the different interpretation.

-The extensions of the present model to magnetic systems other than the XY model and other statistics (Bose and Fermi) could be of interest.
-A possible application of the present model may be in the cosmological context.
-In present cosmological models it is assumed that the matter ingredients obey the ordinary dynamics with known thermodynamics.
-It is of importance to see how the phase transition by the present model affects the different stages of Universe during the expansion, through which the system is driven from extremely small sizes to its present extent.
-Another possibly applicable observation by the model is about the coexistent phases of lower and higher densities in a wide range of volumes at $T\approx 0$ (the gray thick line on $V$-axis of Fig.~2).
-A possibly extra coexistent higher density phase may find a natural place in explanation of the apparently missing matter in the Universe, the so-called dark matter.
+Apart from the theoretical aspects and implications, one may try to find some applications for the present interpretation, for which the above-mentioned relation with lattice gauge theory may come useful.
+It is known that the lattice formulation of gauge theories approach the ordinary formulation at weak coupling limit $g\ll1$, and the behavior at strong coupling limit is expected to be described by the lattice formulation.
+In the presented particle dynamics based on the angle-variables also the ordinary formulation is recovered at large radius limit $R\to \infty$ by (\ref{09}), and the possible relevance of the formulation would appear at the small-$R$ limit.
+This leads to a possible application of the present model in the cosmological context.
+In the present cosmological models it is assumed that the matter ingredients obey the ordinary dynamics with the known thermodynamics.
+It is of interest to see how the dynamics and phase structure by the present model affects the different stages of Universe during the expansion, through which the system is driven from extremely small sizes to its present extent.

+The extensions of the present model to magnetic systems other than the XY-model, such as Potts model with $\mathbb{Z}_n$-valued spins, can be of interest.
+In the present work the system obeyed the Maxwell-Boltzmann statistics.
+The extensions to Fermi-Dirac and Bose-Einstein statistics may lead to interesting features.

 \textbf{Acknowledgement}: This work is supported by the Research Council of Alzahra University.